JulianZabbarov/tree-detection/README.md

 > [!NOTE]
 > If you have troubles getting the code to run and get errors with numpy, double-check that numpy==1.26.4 installed.
 Numpy version of 2 and above can cause errors with the deep-forest package.

-### Run DeepForest on NeonTree benchmark
+## Run DeepForest on NeonTree benchmark

+> [!IMPORTANT]
-To assess the capabilities of the shipped RetinaNet in DeepForest, you can run predictions on NeonTreeDataset, a popular benchmark for tree crown detection.
-To do so, import the RGB images into [this](data/neontree/evaluation/RGB_with_annotations) path.
-This folder should contain all the RGB images from the benchmark for which ground truth labels are available.
+> To run the benchmark, you first have to import the RGB images of the benchmark to [this](data/neontree/evaluation/RGB_with_annotations) folder.
+The folder should contain all the RGB images from the benchmark for which ground truth labels are available.
 Please contact josafat.burmeister@hpi.de for to access this data.
 For testing purposes, one benchmarking image is provided under the path above.

+You can run predictions on NeonTreeDataset, a popular benchmark for tree crown detection.
 To start the benchmarking process call:
 ```
 python src/prediction/run_tree_detection.py -c experiments/neontree/config.toml
 ```
+The predictions are exported to the path defined in export.annotations_path in the config.toml.

-You can evaluate the predictions like so:
+You can evaluate the predictions for the benchmark like so:
 ```
 python src/evaluation/evaluate_predictions.py -p "experiments/neontree/annotations/neontree.csv" -l "data/neontree/evaluation/benchmark_annotations.csv" -t 0.4 -e experiments/neontree/results
 ```